 The Nevada Occupational Safety and Health Administration (Nevada OSHA) is part of the Division of Industrial Relations, Department of Business and Industry.
-Its main office is located in Henderson, Nevada.
+The main office is located in Henderson, Nevada.

 Nevada OSHA compliance is responsible for the enforcement of Nevada OSHA safety and health standards.
 Nevada OSHA utilizes the Nevada Operations Manual (NOM) to provide guidance for the enforcement program.
 Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of Nevada OSHA regulations are found.
 Inspections may be the result of regular scheduling, imminent danger reports, fatalities, and worker complaints or referrals.
 More information on enforcement in Nevada can be found on the Nevada State Plan website.

 Nevada OSHA offers voluntary and cooperative programs focused on reducing injuries, illnesses, and fatalities.
-Nevada OSHA also offers on-site consultation services which help employers - both public and private - comply with Nevada OSHA or OSHA standards and identify and correct potential safety and health hazards.
+Nevada OSHA also offers on-site consultation services which help employers - both state and local government and private - comply with Nevada OSHA or OSHA standards and identify and correct potential safety and health hazards.
 For more information on these programs, please visit the Nevada State Plan website.

 Nevada OSHA conducts informal conferences in an effort to resolve contested cases.
 The Nevada Occupational Safety and Health Review Board hears and rules on appeals from citations, notifications and penalties issued by Nevada OSHA's enforcement unit.
 For more information on these proceedings, please visit the Nevada State Plan website.